spockframework/spock/docs/interaction_based_testing.rst

     Like Mockito, we firmly believe that a mocking framework should be lenient by default.
-This means that unexpected method calls on mock objects (or, in other words, interactions that aren't relevant for the test at hand) are allowed and will simply return a default value.
-Conversely, mocking frameworks like EasyMock and JMock are strict by default;
-    they will throw an exception for every unexpected method call.
+This means that unexpected method calls on mock objects (or, in other words, interactions that aren't relevant for the test at hand) are allowed and answered with a default response.
+Conversely, mocking frameworks like EasyMock and JMock are strict by default, and throw an exception for every unexpected method call.
 While strictness enforces rigor, it can also lead to over-specification, resulting in brittle tests that fail with every other internal code change.
 Spock's mocking framework makes it easy to describe only what's relevant about an interaction, avoiding the over-specification trap.

-Initially, mock objects have no behavior; calling their methods is allowed but will have no effect other than returning the default value for the method's return type (``false``, ``0``, or ``null``).
-An exception are the ``java.lang.Object`` methods ``equals``, ``hashCode``, and ``toString``, which have the following default behavior: A mock object is only equal to itself, has a unique hash code, and a string representation that includes the name of the type it represents.
+Initially, mock objects have no behavior.
+Calling methods on them is allowed but has no effect other than returning the default value for the method's return type (``false``, ``0``, or ``null``).
+An exception are the ``Object.equals``, ``Object.hashCode``, and ``Object.toString`` methods, which have the following default behavior: A mock object is only equal to itself, has a unique hash code, and a string representation that includes the name of the type it represents.
-This default behavior is overridable by declaring regular interactions, which we will learn about in the `Mocking`_ and `Stubbing`_ sections.
+This default behavior is overridable by stubbing the methods, which we will learn about in the `Stubbing`_ section.

 Injecting Mock Objects into Code Under Specification
 ----------------------------------------------------